 The Dreamflows Bulletin Board is provided as a means for paddlers to share river-related information.
-The BBS Admin posts messages of relevance to the paddling community when it's provided by government agencies or utilities.
-The Admin doesn't have the time (or inclination) to post messages on behalf of private paddlers, so if you're a private paddler please post anything of interest yourself - particularly information about river hazards, flows, or access.
+The Dreamflows Admin posts river-related information when it's provided by government agencies or water and power utilities.
+The Admin doesn't have the time (or inclination) to post messages on behalf of private paddlers, so if you're a paddler please post anything of interest yourself - particularly information about river hazards, flows, or access.

 Other Services and Features